-- 1. Trace the general steps in the life cycle of plants (germination, growth and development, reproduction, seed dispersal) and animals (birth, growth and development, reproduction, and death); know and compare life cycles of familiar organisms (e.g., humans, butterflies, frogs, plants, mosquitoes). - 2.
-Recognize that plants and animals reproduce with their own kind to produce offspring with features that closely resemble those of the parents.
+- Trace the general steps in the life cycle of plants (germination, growth and development, reproduction, seed dispersal) and animals (birth, growth and development, reproduction, death); recognize and compare life cycles of familiar plants (e.g., trees, beans) and animals (e.g., humans, houseflies, frogs). - 2.
+Recognize that plants and animals reproduce with their own kind to produce offspring with features that closely resemble those of the parents; describe simple relationships between reproduction and survival of different kinds of plants and animals (e.g., a plant producing many seeds, a fish producing many eggs).